thomaswesleyb/russianidioms.com/README.md

 # Russianidioms.com

-This repository contains the source code for russianidioms.com, a web app that serves as a database for Russian idioms with English translations, and provides a space to store resources for learning Russian.
+This repository contains the source code for russianidioms.com, a web app that serves as a database for Russian idioms with English translations and provides a space to store resources for learning Russian.

 ## Table of Contents
 - [Installation](#installation)